 Adjusting to a child’s cancer diagnosis and finding ways to stay strong is challenging for everyone in a family.
 Our page, Parents Who Have a Child with Cancer, has tips for talking with children about their cancer and preparing them for changes they may experience.
 Also included are ways to help brothers and sisters cope, steps parents can take when they need support, and tips for working with the health care team.
 Various aspects of coping and support are also discussed in the publication Children with Cancer: A Guide for Parents.

 It’s essential for childhood cancer survivors to receive follow-up care to monitor their health after completing treatment.
-All survivors should have a treatment summary and a survivorship care plan, as discussed on our Survivorship Care for Children page.
+All survivors should have a treatment summary and a survivorship care plan, as discussed on our Care for Childhood Cancer Survivors page.
 That page also has information on clinics that specialize in providing follow-up care for people who have had childhood cancer.

 Survivorship care and adjustments that both parents and children may go through are also discussed in the publication Children with Cancer: A Guide for Parents.